-(a) Have a bachelor's degree or higher from a regionally accredited institution in the United States, or the foreign equivalent of such degree approved by the Commission, together with an equally valid master's degree or other specialized preparation related to the intended service role and ordinarily equivalent to one academic year of graduate study.
+(a) Have a bachelor's degree or higher from a regionally accredited institution in the United States, or the foreign equivalent of such degree approved by the commission, together with an equally valid master's degree or other specialized preparation related to the intended service role and ordinarily equivalent to one academic year of graduate study.
 Awarding of a higher degree in the arts and sciences or an advanced degree in the professions from a regionally accredited institution in the United States validates a non-regionally accredited bachelor's degree for licensure.

-(b) Obtain a passing score on a Commission-approved test of knowledge of U.S. and Oregon civil rights and professional ethics; and
+(b) Obtain a passing score on a commission-approved test of knowledge of U.S. and Oregon civil rights and professional ethics; and

-(c) Furnish fingerprints in the manner prescribed by the Commission and provide satisfactory responses to the character questions contained in the Commission's licensure application.
+(c) Furnish fingerprints in the manner prescribed by the commission and provide satisfactory responses to the character questions contained in the commission's licensure application.
+(See also, OAR 584-036-0062 for Criminal Records Check Requirement.)

-(3) The Limited Student Service License is restricted to use within a district that has applied for it jointly with the applicant, whose qualifications and job description are subject to Commission approval.
-Upon application, the co-applicant district must describe its particular need in relation to the co-applicant specialist's qualifications summarized on a submitted resume, agree to provide a mentor during the first year of the assignment, and attest that the role to be filled has been structured so as not to require a school counselor, school psychologist, or school social worker license.
-(4) The holder of a Limited Student Service License shall use only the title specifically approved by the Commission and shall not use any unapproved title or imply any unapproved duties related to serving children.
+(3) The Limited Student Service License is restricted to use within a district that has applied for it jointly with the applicant, whose qualifications and job description are subject to commission approval.
+Upon application, the co-applicant district must describe its particular need in relation to the co-applicant specialist's qualifications summarized on a submitted resume, agree to provide a mentor during the first year of the assignment, and attest that the role to be filled has been structured so as not to require a licensed school counselor or psychologist.

+(4) The holder of a Limited Student Service License shall use only the title specifically approved by the commission and shall not use any unapproved title or imply any unapproved function.
 Titles such as "advisor" or "student service specialist" or "student assistance specialist" will more readily be approved.
-The following additional provisos apply:
+The following provisos apply:

-(a) No holder of a limited student service license shall use a title containing words derived from "psychology" nor claim to be a psychologist or to render psychological services without obtaining a school psychologist license from the Commission unless licensed as a psychologist or psychologist associate by the Board of Psychologist Examiners.
-Under ORS 675.990(1)(b), a violation of this subsection is a Class A misdemeanor; and
+(a) No holder of a limited license shall use a title containing words derived from "psychology" nor claim to be a psychologist or to render psychological services without obtaining a school psychologist license from the commission unless licensed as a psychologist or psychologist associate by the Board of Psychologist Examiners.
+Under ORS 675.990(1)(b), a violation of this subsection is a Class A misdemeanor.

-(b) The Commission at its discretion may consider a title indicating a therapeutic student service role like counseling or social work, for a specialist who has a corresponding master's or doctor's degree, if the applicant is licensed by the Board of Licensed Professional Counselors and Therapists or the Board of Licensed Social Workers, respectively, and is demonstrably prevented from gaining admission to a graduate program in school counseling, school psychology or school social work.
+(b) The commission at its discretion may consider a title indicating a therapeutic student service role like counseling or social work, for a specialist who has a corresponding master's or doctor's degree, if the applicant is licensed by the Board of Licensed Professional Counselors and Therapists or is demonstrably prevented from gaining admission to a graduate program in school counseling or school psychology and therefore cannot reasonably be required to apply for a non-renewable transitional license.